 If you have an accident with a bus and the bus driver is at fault, you should send your claim to the operator to pass on to their insurance company.

-If you are involved in an accident with a State Transit bus (Sydney Buses) you should call the Transport Infoline on 131 500 and report it.
+If you are involved in an accident with a State Transit bus (Sydney Buses) you should call the Public Transport info line on 131 500 and report it.
 You should then write a letter of demand to State Transit, with a diagram of the accident and two repair quotes.

-Contact details of private bus operators in rural and regional New South Wales can be found on the Transport for NSW website.
+To find the contact details of private bus operators in rural and regional New South Wales, see Transport operators on the Transport for NSW website.

-If the driver doesn't exchange details, it is possible to get the details of the truck owner from Roads and Maritime Services.
-You can then ask the owner who the driver of the truck was.
-For more information, see Exchange details.
+If the driver doesn't exchange details, you can make an access application to Transport for NSW to find out the details of the owner.
+You can then ask the owner for the details of the driver of the truck at the time of the accident.